sparkbox/standard/foundry/foundry_governance.md

 - In charge of providing content, images, and any other needs for the post
  - Can get help from others as needed to accomplish that task
 - Enters the post in Expression Engine
-- Keep Assistant Editor informed and [update spreadsheet](https://docs.google.com/spreadsheets/d/1DQj8cepF4RCyXBPMuy8CjSIt3M4Cf7tzDl3X3GXwKhs/edit?pli=1#gid=0) to notify of progress.
+- Keep Assistant Editor informed and [update spreadsheet](https://docs.google.com/spreadsheets/d/1DQj8cepF4RCyXBPMuy8CjSIt3M4Cf7tzDl3X3GXwKhs/edit?pli=1#gid=0) to notify of progress
+- Need help thinking through your topic or post?
+Anyone involved in the Foundry would be happy to talk and listen.

 ## Designer(s)
 - Creates primary post image (typically Marshall)